UniversityOfSaintThomas/Salesforce-LWC-S3-Integration/README.md

 1. Got to Setup > Named Credentials.
 Select the "External Credential" tab.
 2. Click on "AWS S3 Credential" label
-3. Scroll down to Principals and in the "AWS S3 Principal" parameter select edit from the "Actions" dropdown.
+3. Scroll down to Principals and in the "AWS S3 Directory Image " parameter select edit from the "Actions" dropdown.
 4. Enter the "Access Key" ID and the "Access Secret" keys from your AWS account.
 5. Click "Save"